The Life Line Palm Reading Myth: Why Your Hand Doesn't Have an Expiration Date

 It is an identity collapse.
 It is the messy transition period between who you were and who you are becoming.
 A break is an ego death.
 You are shedding an old version of yourself.
 This is exhausting, but it is highly survivable.
 Stop planning your demise and start packing your boxes.

-Cheiro's 1892 publication, Language of the Hand, documented 400 cases of broken life lines.
-In 89% of these documented cases, the break corresponded to a radical change in environment or belief system rather than physical illness.
+Cheiro's 1892 Language of the Hand frames breaks exactly this way: a radical change of environment or belief system, not an illness.
 The break marks the space where the old life stops and the new one begins.

 If you are curious about the physiological basis of these lines, check out Is There Any Science Behind Palm Reading?
 An Honest Look at What Hands Actually Tell Us.
 You can also read skeptical takes like Can My Life Line Tell Me How Long I'll Live? to see how modern analysis debunks the death myth.